GaloisInc/grease/doc/overview.md

 # Overview

-`grease` is a CLI tool that analyzes binaries using under-constrained symbolic execution. `grease` supports analysis of ELF executables or shared objects containing ARMv7l, PowerPC, or x86_64 code. `grease` can also analyze LLVM bitcode.
+GREASE is command-line tool, Ghidra plug-in, and Haskell library that checks properties about binaries using under-constrained symbolic execution.

+`grease` supports analysis of ELF executables or shared objects containing AArch32, PowerPC, or x86_64 code. `grease` can also analyze LLVM bitcode.

 <img src="logo.png" alt="GREASE logo" width="50%" />